 – this is traditional yoga

 Traditional Yoga is given the term sastriyayoga as it takes its authority from the sastras or scriptures which are revelations of enlightened sages.

 There is no wisdom like Samkhya, no power like Yoga – Mahabharata

 Yoga is a meditation path that requires the aspirant to live a healthy life of virtue, based on philosophical understanding, that leads to spiritual freedom.
 This is attained by cultivating Sattvaguna (a pure mind) to create a condition where spiritual insight is possible.

 Yoga arose from the Sanatana Dharma, the ancient eternal spiritual tradition of India, and originates from the revelations embodied in the Vedas, Upanishads, Bhagavad Gita, Yoga Sutras, Samhkya Sutras and other authentic teachings.
 Samkhya and Yoga were taught by the Risis (sages) Kapila, Patanjali and Yagnavalkya who propagated the path of liberation known as Nivrtti – dharma.
 The goal of this practice is spiritual liberation from corporeal existence known by the terms, moksa, mukti, kaivailya or nirvana.

 Inspired by the legendary Yoga Master, healer and Sage Sri T Krishnamacharya, Harmony Yoga endeavor to share the knowledge of Yoga for the benefit of those seeking spiritual insight.
-Yoga is a personal journey leading towards the realisation of truth and the liberation of the Spirit.
+Yoga is a personal journey of transformation leading towards the realisation of truth and the liberation of the Spirit.

 Krishnamacharya was an exemplar of the living Vedic tradition who believed that Yoga is India’s greatest gift to the world.
 Due to the efforts and dedication of Krishnamacharya and other Masters, ancient and modern, Yoga is available to contemporary people.

 Ayurveda is the healing science that originates from the same Vedic source and is aligned with the philosophy and spiritual orientation of Yoga.
 Understanding Ayurveda is required for the appropriate application of Yoga.

 The branches of Vedic wisdom interface with each other in an integrated and multi-dimensional way.
 These timeless, profound teachings are available to you now….experience Harmony.